 He is on the Editorial Boards of Multicultural Perspectives, the official journal of the National Association for Multicultural Education (NAME); the Journal of Family Diversity in Education; SAGE Publications Video Education; and the Journal of Campus Title IX Compliance and Best Practices

 In addition to numerous articles, he has coauthored a textbook on multicultural education – Howe, W. A., & Lisi, P. L. (2016) 2e.
 Becoming a multicultural educator: Developing awareness, gaining skills, and taking action.
 Thousand Oaks, CA: SAGE.
 This book, now in its second printing, won the 2013 Philip C. Chinn Book Award from NAME.
 He is also a co-author of Multicultural Education: From Ethnic Studies to NCLB to Common Core—a PK-12 Perspective in Multicultural Education: A Renewed Paradigm of Transformation and Call to Action (2015, San Francisco, CA: Caddo Gap Press).
 He is a coauthor of the Handbook for Achieving Gender Equity through Education, 2nd Edition (2007).

-He has been an educator for 35 years in the U.S. and Canada and has made seven trips to China and one to South Africa to study multicultural education.
+He has been an educator for over 35 years in the U.S. and Canada and has made seven trips to China, one to South Africa and one to Cuba to study multicultural education.
 In 2007 he made his first trip to Israel to study the Holocaust.
-He has given over 350 workshops, lectures and keynotes on diversity, multicultural education and organizational development.
+He has given over 400 workshops, lectures and keynotes on diversity, multicultural education and organizational development.
 He is a regular presenter at state and national conferences, has appeared on both radio and television on diversity issues.
-Over the past fifteen years, he has trained over 14,000 educators in multicultural education.
+Over the years, he has trained over 15,000 educators.